filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 If someone actually attempted to try every possibility by hand, they would almost certainly die of old age without finding a solution.
 As one Amazon reviewer pointed out, even if you could try one every second it would require **over 3,000 years** to check them all.

 Even a computer program could take a long time to evaluate that many plays.
-My computer from 2010 can evaluate about 20,000 plays per second using python, so it would take almost two months to finish.
-This could be improved to some extent with a faster computer or a more efficient program, but I'm more interested in fundamentally better strategies to solve the puzzle.
+My old PC from 2010 can evaluate about 20,000 plays per second using python, so it would take almost two months to finish.
+This could be improved to some extent with a faster computer or a more efficient program, but I'm more interested in finding fundamentally better strategies to solve the puzzle.

 ### "Brains" = Get Smart.
 Don't test what can't work.
 Here, we skip the possibilities which we can forsee won't produce a solution.